-When I started making short films more than almost 15 years ago, a decent, mid-range consumer video camera was about the size of a brick and recorded either to miniDV tape or mini DVD, which was good for 60 minutes of recording.
-Tapes got chewed up during playback, DVDs got scratched, and in the general the process for making a film was tedious and technical.
+When I started making short films more than 15 years ago, a decent, mid-range consumer video camera was about the size of a brick and recorded either to miniDV tape or mini DVD, which was good for 60 minutes of recording.
+Tapes got chewed up during playback, DVDs got scratched, and in the general the process of making a film was tedious and technical.

 I bought my first digital camcorder when I was 18.
 It was a hot rod red Canon FS200.
 It fit in the palm of one hand and recorded video in 720p to an SD card.
 To me, it was magic — like the leap forward from horse and buggy to the automobile.
 Suddenly, my media was reusable and my footage could be easily edited and shared from a computer.
 It was revolutionary.
 It fundamentally changed the way I made movies and allowed for my film studio, Obscure Studios, to really take off in my early college years.